Equivariant graph neural networks for fast electron density estimation of molecules, liquids, and solids: Results

 \subsection{Learning curve}

 In the sections above, we have looked at the average test errors for specific training and test set sizes.
 To better understand the effectiveness of the learning method and the data efficiency of the models, it can be very useful to look at learning curves \cite{Huang2018}, i.e. test error as a function of the training set size plotted on a log-log scale.
 The validation and test sets are the same as above, but we randomly sample a subset of the training data to reduce the training set size.
 The result of this numerical experiment is shown in \figref{fig:learning_curve}.
 Ideally the learning curves should follow a straight line in the log-log plot and be as steep as possible \cite{Huang2018}.
 Initially all the learning curves are steep, but they flatten out with an increasing number of training examples.
-This can either be caused by noise in the data, by non-unique input representation or by lack of flexibility in the model.
-If the saturation was caused by the noise we would expect both models to converge to the same error.
-In contrast, for all three datasets, the equivariant models outperform the invariant models.
-The input information presented to the equivariant models is the relative positions of atoms and their atomic numbers, which is (given a large enough cutoff) enough to distinguish between all the inputs.
-This indicates that the model lacks the flexibility to capture all the details and inter-dependencies modeled by density functional theory and this is not surprising, given the simpler architecture of the deep learning models and the approximate nature of the learned functions.
-Improved models are expected to provide higher accuracy and our analysis encourages further research and development of even more expressive deep learning architectures.
+The flattening of a learning curve is usually caused by either noise in the data, by a non-unique input representation or by lack of flexibility in the model.